What42Pizza/LooF/Documentation/Pre-Processor and Linker.md

   - gives the current file access to all the functions in FileName.
 Calls to functions in FileName have to be proceeded by ShortenedFileName and a period (example: `call ExampleShortendName.ExampleFunctionName`)
 - **(anywhere in line) $FunctionName**
   - replaces $FunctionName with the values required to call FunctionName

+**Note:** every time there is a '$' character in the middle of a line of code, the linker will try to replace it with newFunction.
+To stop this, you can add '\' directly before the '$'.